King Leopold's Ghost by Adam Hochschild - ISBN: 9781035038817

 Summary

-Winner of the Duff Cooper Prize, Adam Hochschild’s King Leopold’s Ghost is a true and haunting account of Leopold’s brutal regime and its lasting effect on a ruined nation.
+Winner of the Duff Cooper Prize, Adam Hochschild’s King Leopold’s Ghost is the true and haunting account of Leopold’s brutal regime and its lasting effect on a ruined nation.

-In the late nineteenth century, as European powers carved up Africa, King Leopold of Belgium seized the vast and unexplored territory surrounding the Congo River.
-Through devastatingly barbarous colonization, Leopold stole its rubber and ivory, …
+In the late nineteenth century, when the great powers in Europe were tearing Africa apart and seizing ownership of land for themselves, King Leopold of Belgium took hold of the vast and mostly unexplored territory surrounding the Congo River.
+In his devastatingly barbarous colonization of this area, Leop…

 Book Details